NakashimaTakeshi/HF-IGsL/CONTRIBUTING.md

 # Contribution Guidelines

-This page provides general guidelines to contribute efficiently to the project RULO project.
+This page provides general guidelines to contribute efficiently to the project TurtleBot3 project.

 ## Content